 IR 3535 (20% concentration)

 But remember, these are still strong chemicals, so use some precaution.
-Avoid spraying any of them close to your face or directly on your skin; instead, spray your clothing.
-By preventing the chemicals from entering your skin and bloodstream, you can reduce your toxic load and possible harm to your body.
+Avoid spraying any of them close to your face or directly on your skin; spray your clothing and avoid putting on your skin at all.
+By preventing them from entering your skin and bloodstream, you can reduce your toxic load and possible harm to your body.
 If you want a botanically-based repellent, look for one made with oil of lemon eucalyptus, which is the most effective natural repellent on the market and the only one on the CDC’s list of recommended insect repellents (just remember that oil of lemon eucalyptus doesn’t last as long as DEET or Picaridin, so you’ll need to reapply every few hours).

 Even better, avoid putting chemical bug repellent on your skin by treating your clothes and shoes with permethrin or purchasing permethrin-treated clothing.
 Permethrin is the only pesticide approved by the EPA for the purposes of treating such items, and because it binds tightly to fabrics, very little of the chemical transfers to the skin.
-You can also avoid chemicals altogether by using such tactics as wearing long sleeves and long pants, burning citronella candles, controlling ticks and fleas on pets, and doing regular tick checks.
+Still, permethrin is a toxic pesticide, so the long term effects of wearing clothing treated with it could be dangerous.
+If you would like to avoid chemicals altogether, wear long sleeves and long pants, burn citronella candles, control ticks and fleas on pets, and do regular tick checks.
+Spoiler alert: ticks love to nestle into warm, tough-to-spot places like in your groin (between buttchecks), in your armpits, in your scalp, between your toes, in your ears.
+So check those areas thoroughly with your fingers.
+If you feel any bumps, investigate further.